 It is, therefore, no wonder that when Moses left them for a short while, they became fearful, perplexed, and agitated and thus sought for new gods to be with them and lead them on in their journey.

 It takes deep and constant communion with God to know Him intimately and understand His ways.

-Friend, there is no good substitute to you personally praying, communing or speaking directly with God, and personally reading, studying, and meditating in God’s Word.
+Friend, there is no good substitute for you personally praying, communing, speaking directly with God, and personal reading, studying, and meditating in God’s Word.

 Under the New Covenant, every believer has equal access and right to God.
-God wants His children to grow in intimacy with Him through a regular and personal communion with Him.
+God wants His children to grow in intimacy through regular and personal communion with Him.